 Rio de Janeiro is often referred to as Cidade Maravilhosa - the marvelous city.
 A name that seems fitting, as the city's mythical beauty has captured the imagination of people all over the world.

 And it is a place I have never visited in person.
-This series is an attempt to use digital technologies to produce a photographic essay that feels genuine and authentic, just as if I had visited Rio myself.
-However, all photographs in this series are artifacts extracted from on-demand cloud computing services that were available to me during the second COVID-19 pandemic lockdown in Germany in the winter of 2020/2021.
+The marvelous city that is displayed here is a product of the internet.
+This project is an attempt to use digital technologies to produce a photographic essay that feels genuine and authentic, just as if I had visited Rio myself.
+All photographs in this series, however, are artifacts extracted from on-demand cloud computing services that were available to me during the second COVID-19 pandemic lockdown in Germany in the winter of 2020/2021.
 These services include Google Maps, Google Street View, various video streaming providers and social media platforms such as Facebook and Instagram, as well as StyleGAN2, an algorithm that allows data-driven unconditional generative image modeling.
 The majority of portraits in this series are either produced or modified through cloud-based generative face modeling.